Spanish Armada: Spain

 Furthermore, Spanish sources state that no more than 11,000 perished.
 Philip's administrators, bureaucrats and secretaries documented, dated and filed everything that went on in all corners of the Spanish empire, and all those records are still kept in the National Archives of Spain and the Escorial.
 The number of men lost was extracted from the paymaster distribution lists.
 A detailed analysis of the human cost of the campaign reveals that 25,696 men left Coruña and 13,399 returned.
+The lowest estimate is 9,000 dead.

 Even after arrival the men were near death from disease, as the conditions were very cramped, and most of the ships had run out of food and water.
-More Armada survivors later died in Spain or on hospital ships in Spanish harbours from diseases contracted during the voyage.
+More armada survivors later died in Spain or on hospital ships in Spanish harbours from diseases contracted during the voyage.
 A large number of prominent Spanish commanders also died, many after having arrived in port.
-Vice Admiral of the fleet and commander of the Guipuzcoa Squadron, Miguel de Oquendo suffering from battle wounds and a fever, died at Coruña two days after arriving.
+Vice Admiral of the fleet and commander of the Guipuzcoa Squadron, Miguel de Oquendo, suffering from battle wounds and a fever, died at Coruña two days after arriving.
 Another was the Biscayan squadron commander Juan Martínez de Recalde, who also succumbed the same way.
 The Duke of Medina Sidonia also fell ill on his return and nearly succumbed; he was not blamed by Philip, who allowed him to return home to convalesce.
-Hutchinson claimed that the number of survivors was just over 50% but these numbers however do not include the Portuguese, the Neapolitans and the galley slaves. while Hanson claimed that fewer than 10,000 men (38%) survived the expedition.
+Hutchinson claimed that the number of survivors was just over 50%, but these numbers do not include the Portuguese, the Neapolitans and the galley slaves; while Hanson claimed that fewer than 10,000 men (38%) survived the expedition.

-English Counter Armada
+English Counter-Armada

-The following year the English with Dutch conscripts launched the Counter Armada, under Sir Francis Drake and Sir John Norris with three tasks:
+The following year the English with Dutch conscripts launched the Counter-Armada under Sir Francis Drake and Sir John Norris with three tasks: